 ABOUT THIS COURSE

-This revised course is for all teachers of A-level Biology looking to develop new approaches for extending their very able students to achieve an A* at A level and succeed at university.
+This revised course is for all teachers of OCR A level Biology looking to develop new approaches for extending their very able students to achieve an A* at A level and succeed at university.

-The course, led by a highly experienced A-level Biology teacher and regularly has students looking to read Biology at Russell Group Universities, will explore proven strategies to challenge the most able students in A level Biology.
-Delegates will take away a range of approaches, ideas, and new thinking to impact their pupils’ learning and ensuring top level examination results in A-level Biology.
+The course, led by a highly experienced A level Biology teacher who regularly has students looking to read Biology at Russell Group Universities, will explore proven strategies to challenge the most able students in OCR A level Biology.
+Delegates will take away a range of approaches, ideas, and new thinking to impact their pupils’ learning and ensuring top level examination results in OCR A level Biology.

 BENEFITS OF ATTENDING

 - Develop your teaching approaches to extend your more able students

 - Challenge your students with problem solving, modelling and questioning to stretch pupils’ thinking process